rimanz/odin-recipes/README.md

 # odin-recipes
 A project about some interesting recipes.
-This project has made as an assignment for The Odin Project.
+This project was initiated as an assignment for The Odin Project.